maelihector/Store-front-help/README.md

 	`node bamazonCustomer.js`

  2. Follow the prompts.
- 3. If there is not enough quantity of the item you wish to purchase press `Ctrl+c` twice and go back to step 1.
+ 3. If there is not enough quantity of the item you wish to purchase go back to step 1.
  4. Press `Ctrl+c` twice anytime you wish to quit the application.

 #### The Manager Interface